MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 8. Back on the **Protection** blade, select **Never** for the **Allow offline access setting**, and select **OK**.

 9. Click **OK** on the **Protection** blade, and then publish your changes.

-The new users that you have added will be able open documents and emails that have already been protected with this label in additional to content that is newly protected with this label.
-The permissions that you grant these users can be different from the permissions that the existing users have.

 ## Next steps